ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

     pass
 ```

+(ray-serve-autoscaling)=

 ## Autoscaling

-Serve also has the support for a demand-based replica autoscaler.
+Serve also has support for a demand-based replica autoscaler.
 It reacts to traffic spikes via observing queue sizes and making scaling decisions to create or remove replicas.
 To configure it, you can set the `autoscaling` field in deployment options.